-With this, you can expect speeds of up to 867 Mbps (108 MB/s) for 5GHz band and 400 Mbps (50 MB/s) for 2.4 GHz band.
+With this, you can expect speeds of up to 867 Mbps (108 MB/s) for the 5GHz band and 400 Mbps (50 MB/s) for the 2.4 GHz band.

-Comparison Between PCIe vs USB WiFi
+Comparison Between PCIe vs. USB WiFi

 WiFi PCIe cards are usually preferred by demanding internet users who want fast speeds, high stability, and more bandwidth.
-It’s also ideal because the card sits inside the case on the motherboard’s PCIe slot, hence providing more stability.
+It’s also ideal because the card sits inside the case on the motherboard’s PCIe slot, providing more stability.

 The following video shows how a WiFi 6 card compares to a WiFi dongle in terms of performance.